 When I finally figured out what I wanted to do, I fully realized there are maybe 5 such jobs total in the whole world.
 Yet that didn’t discourage me to reach out to those companies and see if they needed someone with my industry expertise and work experience.
 Needless to say, one of them responded. #youonlyneedone

 I won’t bore you with details on how the job interviews unfolded, they were even more unusual than the last time I interviewed at truck stops and in friends’ bathrooms while criss crossing the American West in winter.
-Only difference is that this time I was in Europe in bikini, finding WiFi at gas stations, sleeping on friends’ sofas, catching shared rides and getting shut eye time only when everyone else in 3 time zones was fast asleep.
+Only difference is that this time I was in Europe in bikini, finding WiFi at gas stations, catching shared rides and getting shut eye time only when everyone else in 3 time zones was fast asleep.

 “Luck is where preparation meets opportunity spurred by initiative.” – Neal